greghornby/first-aml-courier/readme.md

 For step 5, I would add an id to each parcel (this will just be the index it is in the input array), to keep track off parcels as a parcel can't be discounted twice we need a way to track what ones have been discounted.
 I would create a list of small parcels sort by price (low to high), and the same for medium parcels.
 Then I would create a sorted list of all parcels sorted by price (low to high).
 As every 5th is free, take the total number of packages divided by 5 rounded down, and discount that many starting from the start of the overall sorted list.
 Track which ones got discounted in a set.
 Then iterate through the sorted small and medium lists from the start.
 Similar thing, divide by 4 rounded down for small, divide by 3 for medium.
 Iterate that many items from the start of the list, but if a package is already in the set that tracks discounts, then don't count it and keep iterating.
+But this assumes an order of which discount gets applied first, in my example, the every 5th package discount applies first.
+Total savings could vary based on what condition takes precedence for the discount.

 # What I Wish I Did Better